Welcome to my first "Finished Or Not Friday" for 2026!

 This is Bonnie Sullivan's "Over and Down Under" design made from a Windham Fabrics kit featuring a Jelly Roll of their "Gala" fabric line by Whistler Studios.

 I was thrilled to get this kit because it came with Bonnie's pattern which is one I had long wanted to make --- the fact that the kit was also on sale helped too, LOL!
 Even better, the notice about the sale came right before "Sew A Jelly Roll Day" in 2023 so when I started this, it presented a fun opportunity to particpate in that event for the first time.
-The backing stash I collected also gave me an opportunity to pay tribute to a trip we were due to take in the Fall of that year:

 When I shopped for the backing, I saw these pillow panels sold as a yardage cut and thought the colors perfectly reflected the colors of the "Gala" Jelly Roll.
-I was excited that I might get to see the actual attractions in the park that are featured in the panels when we went camping in the Great Smokey Mountains National Park in October that year.
+I was excited that I might get to see the actual attractions in the park that are featured in the panels when we went camping in the Great Smoky Mountains National Park in October that year.
 I also added another print from the Riley Blake National Parks line to fill out the rest of the back.

 I had hoped to finish this in time to take a picture of the quilt in the park.
 Since I am just getting this (finally) completed this year, needless to say that didn't happen.
 We do want to visit that park again so if we do, this time I'll be ready to bring it along!